pixilab/net-blocks/README.md

 [Add your domain name](#set-up-a-domain-name)

 ## Set up a computer
-Create a virtual server running Debian-based Linux.
-The installation scripts is tested on Ubuntu 22.04LTS minimized server version running in HyperV virtualisation environment.
-The script can also be used to configure a droplet with a 3rd party provider such as Digital Oscean or equivalent.
+Create a virtual server running a Debian-based Linux distribution.
+The installation scripts is tested on Ubuntu LTS server version running under HyperV virtualized environment, but has also been used with various VPS providers offering Debian/Ubuntu base OS, as mentioned above.

 ## Install Blocks
 Log in to the server using ssh as the root (or a _sudoer_) user.